Introducing Control to End User Computing Applications

-The same access control features are available when your content is shared externally to clients or partners.
+The same access control features are available when your content is shared externally with clients or partners.
 Since the data page is kept securely as an iPushPull live web page, there is no loss of control when sharing it outside of your company.
-For company best practice, it is critical to maintain control over content even when it is sent beyond an organisations oversight.
+For company best practice, it is critical to maintain control over content even when it is sent beyond an organisation's oversight.

-The beauty of EUC applications lie in their ease-of-use and versatility, and at the core of iPushPull is an easy-to-integrate system that is secure, access-controlled, and encrypted end-to-end.
+The beauty of EUC applications lies in their ease of use and versatility, and at the core of ipushpull is an easy-to-integrate system that is secure, access-controlled, and encrypted end-to-end.
 Sign up here.